 After conducting a consumer survey in September, the council discovered that 75% of respondents noted that they were often too distracted by digital media and TV to focus on their meals.
-In response, the council worked with Tokyo-based creative agency UltraSuperNew K.K. to develop a light-hearted solution: the Balance Plate, or Baransu Sara in Japanese.
+In response, the council worked with PR agency Platinum and Tokyo-based creative agency UltraSuperNew to develop a light-hearted solution: the Balance Plate, or Baransu Sara in Japanese.

 This bizarre wooden sushi plate has only one leg.
 To actually eat off it, the diner has to use their smartphone to support the other side of the dish.
 No phone, no tweets, no Instagram, no emails — just lunch on a platter.
 Rather amusingly, to win one of 10 of these odd plates, consumers are being asked to enter a social media competition by following @norwayseafoodjp on Instagram or Twitter and submitting a photo of a Norwegian mackerel dish with #sababreak.